Home / LSA Students / Academics & Requirements / Majors & Minors / Earth and Environmental Sciences /

 The Department of Earth and Environmental Sciences offers:

-- an Earth and Environmental Sciences Major
+- an Earth and Environmental Sciences Major and an Honors Plan

 - a Teacher's Certificate Program, for prospective science teachers who are candidates for a secondary teaching certificate in earth science and general science; and,